Joe Belfiore: Windows 10

-In the summer of 2013, Belfiore was named the leader of the "PC/Tablet/Phone" vertical within the Operating Systems Group at Microsoft, responsible for delivering Windows 10 on PCs, tablets and phones.
+In the summer of 2013, Belfiore was named the leader of the "PC/Tablet/Phone" vertical in the Operating Systems Group at Microsoft, responsible for delivering Windows 10 on PCs, tablets and phones.
 This group significantly updated the Windows desktop experience, owned and created the Cortana digital assistant, and created the "Continuum" feature set, which enables 2-in-1 PCs (like the Surface) to transform between "PC Mode" and "Tablet Mode"; and additionally enables Windows Phone devices to connect to a keyboard, mouse and monitor and work in a PC-like experience.
 The team was also responsible for apps built-in to Windows 10, including the rewrite of Internet Explorer as Microsoft Edge.

-In Fall 2015, after Windows 10 had shipped, Belfiore announced that he would take a 9-month leave of absence from Microsoft to travel around the world with his family aboard the MV World Odyssey.
-While on this leave of absence, Belfiore was noted for using an iPhone, as well as a Galaxy S7, as two of his primary-use phones.
-After returning from this leave-of-absence in 2016, Belfiore resumed his work on Windows 10 and, having been influenced by his use of non-Microsoft phones, announced many new features at Build 2017, notably including cross-platform features enabling "Windows PCs to love all your devices"—including iOS and Android phones.
-Going forward from that date, he became responsible for the mobile experiences of Microsoft Edge and Microsoft Launcher.
+In Fall 2015, after Windows 10 shipped, Belfiore announced that a 9-month leave of absence from Microsoft to travel around the world with his family aboard the MV World Odyssey.
+While on this leave, Belfiore was noted for using an iPhone and Galaxy S7 as two of his primary-use phones.
+After returning from leave, Belfiore resumed work on Windows 10 and, influenced by his use of non-Microsoft phones, announced many new features at Build 2017, notably cross-platform features enabling "Windows PCs to love all your devices"—including iOS and Android phones.
+From that date, he became responsible for the mobile experiences of Microsoft Edge and Microsoft Launcher.